| |

 cities in Sweden.

-Music of "FU" and "Stretched in
+The music of "FU" and "Stretched in Dark" are

-a compilation of EAM works by Magnus Alexanderson, released by Elektron,
+of EAM works by Magnus Alexanderson, released by Elektron,

 2006. |